The Marzuolo Archaeological Project

 Since 2016 annual field campaigns have taken place, using an integrated approach combining targeted excavation, spatial and scientific data analysis, 3D-modelling, and material studies.
 These investigations highlight the potential of the site to function as a paragon of the varied nature of Roman rural settlement.

-Situated c.
-40km away from the coast and from the nearest urban settlement of Roselle, the site finds itself in a landscape populated by small-scale peasant activity sites.
+Situated ca. 40km away from the coast and from the nearest urban settlement of Roselle, the site finds itself in a landscape populated by small-scale peasant activity sites.
 The site itself is of a type poorly documented to date for the Roman world: excavations reveal an original villa rustica that in the first half of the 1st century AD was repurposed as a dedicated craft production centre.

-Excavated features include a combined blacksmith and woodworking workshop (with all original features and a complete set of tools and instruments preserved) and a storage room containing collapsed piles of ca. 400 vessels in terra sigillata, suggestive of on-site production of this iconic red-slipped tableware that was distributed throughout the Mediterranean during the Early Imperial period.
+Excavated features include a combined blacksmith and woodworking workshop (with all the original features and a complete set of tools and instruments preserved) and a storage room containing collapsed piles of ca. 400 vessels in terra sigillata, suggestive of on-site production of this iconic red-slipped tableware that was distributed throughout the Mediterranean during the Early Imperial period.

 Dr Astrid Van Oyen (Cornell University)